spotinst/help/src/docs/elastigroup/features-azure/networking.md

 ![azure-networking-2](https://github.com/spotinst/help/assets/106514736/8c2426a1-c6d1-4146-845a-45bbfa2fb0f9)

-In the example above, there is a Virtual Network in Azure: TestVirtualNetwork, that has a subnet, TestSubnet3, where 10.0.1.1, 10.0.1.2, and 10.0.1.3 are already taken and provisioned (marked as red).
+In the example above, there is a virtual network in Azure: TestVirtualNetwork, that has a subnet, TestSubnet3, where 10.0.1.1, 10.0.1.2, and 10.0.1.3 are already taken and provisioned (marked as red).
 If an Elastigroup defines a pool that includes [10.0.1.0, 10.0.1.1, 10.0.1.2, 10.0.1.3], upon the next scale-up in the Elastigroup, the VM launched will provision a static private IP on the address 10.0.1.0.

 Upon the next scaling operation, the pool of static private IPs will be exhausted and the Elastigroup will need an IP address outside of the pool.
 The Elastigroup will provision a dynamic private IP inside the subnet TestSubnet3.
 Upon scaling down operations, Elastigroup will deprovision the network interfaces with these IP addresses to be reused in the future.